TatjanaChernenko/TatjanaChernenko/README.md

 - [Dolla Llama: Real-Time Co-Pilot for Closing the Deal](https://github.com/TatjanaChernenko/dolla_llama) - forked from smellslikeml; power a real-time speech-to-text agent with retrieval augmented generation based on webscraped customer use-cases, implements speech-to-text (STT) and retrieval-augmented generation (RAG) to assist live sales calls.
 - [Text-to-Speech on AWS](https://github.com/TatjanaChernenko/awstexttospeech) - forked from codets1989; using AWS Lambda and Polly converting text to speech and creating a automated pipeline
 - [Whisper speech-to-text Telegram bot](https://github.com/TatjanaChernenko/Whisper_Speech-To-Text_Telegram_Bot) - forked from loyal-pelmen; Speech-to-Text Telegram bot
+- [DeepSpeech on devices](https://github.com/TatjanaChernenko/DeepSpeech_for_devices) - embedded (offline, on-device) speech-to-text engine which can run in real time ranging from a Raspberry Pi 4 to high power GPU servers
+- [Bash Whisper - using a Digital Voice Recorder (DVR)](https://github.com/TatjanaChernenko/bash-whisper-transcription) - Bash function to ease the transcription of audio files with OpenAI's whisper.
+- [SpeechBrain](https://github.com/TatjanaChernenko/speechbrain) - an open-source PyTorch toolkit that accelerates Conversational AI development; spans speech recognition, speaker recognition, speech enhancement, speech separation, language modeling, dialogue, and beyond.
+Over 200 competitive training recipes on more than 40 datasets supporting 20 speech and text processing tasks.
+Supports both training from scratch and fine-tuning pretrained models such as Whisper, Wav2Vec2, WavLM, Hubert, GPT2, Llama2, and beyond.
+The models on HuggingFace can be easily plugged in and fine-tuned.

 (*further projects coming soon*)

 ## NMT